 1.10.
 We have removed the cotton pillow covers and replaced them with a wipeable cover which will be wiped down with disinfectant after each patient.

 1.11.
 We have removed the fabric treatment plinth cover and will instead be use disposable paper.
 The paper will be disposed of and the plinth will be wiped down with disinfectant after each patient.

 1.12.
 We have removed towels from the treatment room and ask that patients bring their own clean towel if they feel they might need to be covered for warmth in the treatment.
 We would advise this for our CFS patients.

 1.13.
-We have removed any fabric chairs from the studio and have replaced them temporarily with metal chairs which are wiped clean between patients.
+We have removed any fabric chairs from the studio and have replaced them temporarily with metal or plastic chairs which are wiped clean between patients.

 1.14.
 We have removed the carpet from the treatment area and be asking for people to remove their footwear in the entrance area.
 We would recommend bringing socks or flip flops to change into.

 1.15 Alcohol wipes are available so that patients can wipe down contact surfaces in the restroom before use, if desired.